berkeley-dsep-infra/jupyterlab-a11y-checker/README.md

 ## Core Detection Engine

 While there are many possible a11y issues in Jupyter Notebooks, we prioritized the issues discussed in a study on Jupyter Notebooks, [Notably Inaccessible — Data Driven Understanding of Data Science Notebook (In)Accessibility](https://arxiv.org/pdf/2308.03241).
 To address them, we implement custom detection logic for the issues listed in [Rule Description](./doc/rules.md).
 In addition, we integrate axe-core to detect other standard accessibility issues beyond these main issues, which are listed in [Axe Rule Description](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md).
+Currently, axe is supported in the extension but not in the CLI tool.

 ## JupyterLab Extension